Consumer Goods | United States

 Skechers USA (“Skechers”) is a designer and marketer of Skechers-branded lifestyle footwear for men, women and children, and performance footwear for men and women.
 The company operates through three segments: Domestic Wholesale, International Wholesale, and Retail.

-WSD Capital Management announced its short position in Skechers in August 2016.
+WSD Capital Management announced its short position in Skechers on August 2, 2016.
 We believe the company’s growth story is losing its footing while pressure on margins is expected to intensify as it continues to struggle with retail headwinds in the broader athleisure market.

 In October 2016, the company’s stock hit a new 52-week low as the country's second-largest footwear brand reported weaker-than-expected results for the third quarter and issued soft fourth-quarter guidance.
 In November 2016, the company’s stock gained nearly 16 percent after the its CEO, Robert Greenberg, disclosed that he purchased $11 million worth of Skechers shares, the CEO’s first buy in more than 10 years.